delight-im/PHP-Auth/README.md

         }

         if (!isset($_SESSION['_internal_user_info'])) {
-            // TODO: load your custom user information and assign it to the session variable below
+            // To do: load your custom user information and assign it to the session variable below
             // $_SESSION['_internal_user_info'] = ...
         }